ismailperachaprogramming/Food-Fantasy/README.md

 # Food Fantasy
+Provides the efficient routes between fast-food restaurants as the user can choose where to go and receive the best efficient trip.

+#Installation
+Qt Creator must be installed before running this application.

+Execute the main.cpp to run the application on Qt Creator.

+# Requirements
 The team is to write a program that reads data and stores it in a data structure of your choice.
 The data structure must have the ability to hold information for at least 20 fast-food restaurants (the initial data